Developing a mindfulness practice offers myriad positive benefits for the body and mind (Davis & Hayes, 2011).

 Although mindfulness is fostered through regular practice, it is also extremely important to try to incorporate mindfulness into all aspects of your life.

 It can be difficult, but we’ve made a list of steps to help:

 Set aside time each day that you can formally practice mindfulness.
 Ideally, this daily slot should occur at the same time each day and for the same duration so that it becomes a habit (Khoury et al., 2013).

 Studies that have used a mindfulness intervention have done so over several weeks, with one or two sessions each day.
-Sometimes interventions are only five days a week (MacKenzie et al., 2006), sometimes they are six days a week (Parsons et al., 2017).
-The length of each exercise session varies between 10 minutes (MacKenzie et al., 2006) and 45 minutes (Kabat-Zinn,1990).
+Sometimes interventions are only five days a week (Mackenzie et al., 2006), and sometimes they are six days a week (Parsons, Crane, Parsons, Fjorback, & Kuyken, 2017).
+The length of each session varies between 10 minutes (Mackenzie et al., 2006) and 45 minutes (Kabat-Zinn, 1990).